Safeways/safeways/README.md

 Navigate to `http://127.0.0.1:5000/`

+If a navigation bar does not appear, clear your browser's cache from the past hour.

 # Contributors
 Safeways is a project made by students in the Fall 2018 CS 196 class at the University of Illinois at Urbana-Champaign.

 Project members: Hannah Wang (hlwang3), Kathy Zhou (kathyyzhou), Dev Satpathy (devsatpathy), Willy Ling (weikeng2), Melissa Chen (melissachen2000)

 Project manager: Kavi Ravuri

+Thank you for using Safeways!